Yeonmi Park: Skepticism of claims

 Political writer A.B.
 Abrams, while accusing Park of fabricating her stories of life in North Korea, compared Park's life story to both the Nayirah testimony and Colin Powell's presentation to the United Nations Security Council.
 Michael Bassett, who spent several years in the demilitarized zone as a member of the U.S. military, accused Park of fabricating her stories about North Korea, criticized her use of the word "holocaust" to describe the situation in North Korea, and accused her of working on behalf of free-market think tanks to support economic sanctions against North Korea.
 The political commentator and journalist Will Sommer has also questioned the reliability of Park's stories about North Korea.
 Sommer notes parallels between Park's stories and the testimony of Shin Dong-hyuk, who, under pressure from fellow North Korean defectors, admitted that he had lied about key aspects of his life story.
 Jay Song, a professor of Korean Studies at the University of Melbourne, has expressed skepticism about Park's account of life in North Korea, accusing her of misrepresenting the Korean expat community and alleging that her stories undermined the reputation of fellow North Korean defectors.
 Christine Hong, a professor at the University of California, Santa Cruz, an expert in North Korean defectors, and a member of the Korea Policy Institute, also criticized Park's stories, saying that her testimony did not match her mother's accounts of life in North Korea.

-Communications professor Richard Murray writes that is common to utilize unreliable defector narratives within news reporting, because journalistic access to North Korea is limited.
-Murray describes a political dimension this practice, with right-wing sources more inclined to use defector stories.
+Communications professor Richard Murray writes that it is common to utilize unreliable defector narratives within news reporting, because journalistic access to North Korea is limited.
+Murray describes a political dimension to this practice, with right-wing sources more inclined to use defector stories.
 Laura Jedeed, a journalist, strongly criticized Park's stories of life in North Korea, saying that it was Park's "ability to treat facts as malleable that has allowed Park to find like-minded allies on the MAGA right".
 Journalist John Power told Murray that both he and his employer "got into a load of shit" after his 2014–2015 articles questioning Park's story were published, saying "I pissed off every right-winger."